 Mom’s high vitamin D levels linked to children’s IQ

-In the days before COVID-19, vitamin D was better known as the vitamin that enables your body to use calcium to build strong bones and avoid bone loss and osteoporosis.
+Vitamin D is known as the vitamin that enables your body to use calcium to build strong bones and avoid bone loss and osteoporosis.

-Earlier this month, research was published which suggests that vitamin D levels in pregnant women were associated with their children’s IQ.
+But vitamin D levels in pregnant women are associated with their children’s IQ…

 Higher vitamin D levels = greater childhood IQ scores